JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 ##################################
 # Calculating the model accuracy
 # for CNN with no regularization
-# for the entire validation set
+# for the entire internal validation set
 ##################################
 model_nr_acc = accuracy_score(model_nr_y_true, model_nr_predictions)